 It's that time of year when pink becomes the national color, as the country celebrates Breast Cancer Awareness Month.
 From people participating in walks and runs, to the National Football League donning pink gear, it's an annual tradition with a powerful purpose: to heighten awareness of breast cancer, lower risk, increase early detection and raise money to help treat and cure the disease.

 To celebrate and do our part, Matrix Direct is spreading the word about facts, prevention tips and ways to get involved.
 The more we all know, the more we can help!

-In 2011, the American Cancer Society estimates that:
+The American Cancer Society estimates that:

 Developing breast cancer or dying from it is on the decline.
 And it's directly linked to awareness, early detection, prevention and medical treatments.

 Knowing you can have a direct impact on your own health and in helping others is encouraging.
 Here are some ways.

 It's no secret that self exams and mammograms play a huge role in early detection.
 If you or someone you know would like assistance in getting a free or low-cost mammogram, there are many programs available.
 Local hospitals, health departments and women's centers frequently offer them.
 Here are two others:

 Research shows that diet can play a significant role in lowering your risk of breast cancer (and cancer in general).
 Here are some specific "power foods."

 Nutty about walnuts.
 One study shows that walnuts might provide the essential omega-3 fatty acids, phytosterols and antioxidants that reduce the risk of breast cancer.2